-Replicas with 'standby' are always unfiltered, and use the 'journalcopy' method of replication, which copies a byte-for-byte verbatim journal file rather than one that is merely logically equivalent.
+Replicas with standby in the name are always unfiltered, and use the journalcopy method of replication, which copies a byte-for-byte verbatim journal file rather than one that is merely logically equivalent.
+This can also perform better as it multi-threads the actions of the replica to pull the journal and use it to update local metadata.